1130 papal election

-The 1130 papal election (held February 14) was convoked after the death of Pope Honorius II and resulted in a double election.
-Part of the cardinals, led by Cardinal-Chancellor Aymery de la Châtre, elected Gregorio Papareschi as Pope Innocent II, but the rest of them refused to recognize him and elected Cardinal Pietro Pierleoni, who took the name of Anacletus II.
-Although Anacletus had the support of the majority of the cardinals, the Catholic Church considers Innocent II as the legitimate Pope, and Anacletus II as Antipope.
+A papal election was held on 14 February 1130, after the death of Pope Honorius II, and resulted in a double election.
+Part of the cardinals, led by Cardinal-Chancellor Aymery de la Châtre, elected Gregorio Papareschi as Innocent II, but the rest of them refused to recognize him and elected Cardinal Pietro Pierleoni, who took the name of Anacletus II.
+Although Anacletus had the support of the majority of the cardinals, the Catholic Church today considers Innocent II to have been the legitimate pope and Anacletus II the antipope.

 The double election was a result of the growing tensions inside the College of Cardinals concerning the policy of the Holy See towards the Holy Roman Empire, initiated by the Concordat of Worms (1122), which ended the investiture controversy.
 Several, particularly older, cardinals considered the compromise achieved in Worms as desertion of the principles of the Gregorian Reform, and inclined to accept it only as a tactical move.
 They supported the traditional alliance of the Papacy with the Normans in southern Italy.
 Some of them were connected to old monastic centers in Southern Italy such as Montecassino.
 One of their leaders was Cardinal Pierleoni, representative of one of the most powerful families of Rome.

 The opposite faction was headed by Aymery de la Châtre, who was named cardinal and chancellor of the Holy See shortly after signing the Concordat of Worms and was one of the main architects of the new policy.
 He and his adherents looked at the compromise as a good solution both for the Church and the Emperor, and did not trust the Norman vassals of the Holy See, who expressed some expansionist tendencies.
 It seems that at least some major representatives of this faction had strong connections to the "new spirituality", meaning the new religious orders such as regular canons.
 Besides, they were allied with the Roman family of Frangipani, opponents of the Pierleoni family.

 In the last weeks of the lifetime of Pope Honorius II the cardinals, fearing the possible schism, made an agreement that the new pope would be elected by the commission of eight of them, including two cardinal-bishops, three cardinal-priests and three cardinal-deacons.